nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 The basic application information is consisted of the following fields:

 - **Chart name** – the name of the Helm chart that has been uploaded to a public repository.
 All instances created by end-users will actually be Releases of this chart.
 - **Chart version** – the chart version to be used for creating new application instances.
-Note that NMaaS fully supports application versioning, and more than one application version can be active and available in the NMaaS catalog at a given point in time.
+Note that nmaas fully supports application versioning, and more than one application version can be active and available in the nmaas catalog at a given point in time.
 Additional versions can be added once the application has been integrated into the catalog.
 - **Helm Chart repository URL address** – the full URL to the Helm repository where the chart is hosted.
 - **Expose web user interface** – whether the application being added to the catalog exposes a web interface that should be reachable by users.
 In the case of UptimeKuma, this should be ticked.
 - **Allow SSH access** – whether the application being added to the catalog comes with a built-in SSH server through which the users can directly connect to the container where the application is running, e.g., for additional configuration.